 iPS Cell Modeling of Immune / Inflammatory Cell Differentiation

-Our long standing interest in the immune system now focuses in the utilization of iPSC-derived immune cells, including myeloid dendritic cells (mDCs), T cells and others as the basis to study several inflammatory diseases such as lupus erythematosus and the signaling cascade responsible for immune dysregulation.
-Dendritic cells play a central role in the modulation of the immune response and several inflammatory diseases have been shown to have altered mDC function.
-We aim at generating iPSC containing mutations in IRF5, Myd88, UNC93, TLRs and other relevant genes to test their role in mDC function compared to normal cells.
-Another project focuses on the generation of T/NK cells and their potential use as modulators of immune tolerance and immunotherapy.
-We are combining novel engineered stromal cells, notch signaling stimulation and gene editing to explore a way to direct the differentiation of iPSC into hematopoietic progenitors and into a T/NK cell lineage.
+Our long standing interest in the immune system now focuses in the utilization of iPSC-derived immune cells, including myeloid dendritic cells (mDCs), microglia, T cells and others as the basis to study several inflammatory and infectious diseases such as filovirus infection and HIV.
+In collaboration with the Gummuluru and Henderson labs we are utilizing iPSC-derived microglia cells to study the role of microglia in HIV latency in the neural system, as well as the role of opiod addiction in affecting HIV infection.
+Another project in the lab focuses on the generation of T/NK cells and their potential use as modulators of immune tolerance and immunotherapy.
+We are combining novel engineered lines, notch signaling stimulation and gene editing to explore a way to direct the differentiation of iPSC into hematopoietic progenitors and into a T/NK cell lineage.

 CJD-specific iPSC-derived motor neurons express high levels of PrP protein